-High quality craftsmanship – Manufactured from non-traditional materials help to enhance its durability and strength while maintaining its light weight.
-It also spots an easy to use digital thermometer and self diagnostic hardware.
+High-quality craftsmanship – Manufactured from non-traditional materials help to enhance its durability and strength while maintaining its lightweight.
+It also sports an easy to use a digital thermometer and self-diagnostic hardware.

 - It is designed to save you space so that choosing an installation point isn’t too much of a task.

 - There is a minimal risk of damage as the system doesn’t store hot water.
 It only heats what you use.

 - Its power ventilation lends to its safety and efficiency rating